Theatre-in-the-round

-The Glenn Hughes Penthouse Theatre in Seattle, Washington was the first theatre-in-the-round venue built in the United States.
-It first opened on May 19, 1940 with a production of Spring Dance, a comedy by playwright Philip Barry.
-The 160-seat theatre is located on the campus of the University of Washington in Seattle and is on the National Register of Historic Places.
+Historically rooted in ancient Greece and Rome performance practices, the format was reintroduced and popularized in the mid-20th century through pioneering venues like the Glenn Hughes Penthouse Theatre in Seattle, Washington.
+It opened on May 19, 1940, with a production of Spring Dance, a comedy by playwright Philip Barry.
+The 160-seat theatre is located on the campus of the University of Washington and is listed on the National Register of Historic Places.

-In 1947, Margo Jones established America's first professional theatre-in-the-round company when she opened her Theater '47 in Dallas.

-The stage design as developed by Margo Jones was used by directors in later years for such well-known shows as the Tony Award-winning musical Fun Home, the original stage production of Man of La Mancha, and all plays staged at the ANTA Washington Square Theatre (demolished in the late 1960s), including Arthur Miller's autobiographical After the Fall.
-Such theatres had previously existed in colleges, but not in professional spaces for almost two millennia.
-It is also a popular setup used in contemporary pop concerts in an arena or stadium setting.
+In 1947, Margo Jones founded America's first professional theatre-in-the-round company wit the opening of Theater '47 in Dallas.
+Her stage design approach was later adopted by directors for productions such as Fun Home, the original stage production of Man of La Mancha, and all plays staged at the ANTA Washington Square Theatre (which was demolished in the 1960s), including Arthur Miller's autobiographical After the Fall.
+While similar theatres existed on college campuses, they had not been established in professional theatre settings before this.